-TestFairy Auto-Update allows developers to push new app versions automatically, in order to make sure that all users use the latest version of their app.
-When a new version is set to auto-update, all users using older versions will see a notification next time they use the app, suggesting to update.
+TestFairy Auto-Update allows developers to push new app versions automatically, in order to make sure that all users are on the latest version of their app.
+When a new version is set to auto-update, all users with older versions will see a notification next time they use the app, suggesting to update.

 How to configure auto-update in the dashboard?

 In order for the auto-update to work, Your app must include the TestFairy SDK in your application.

 There are 3 ways of configure auto-update for a specific build: